onflow/cadence/docs/language.md

 When calling a function on an optional like this, if the object doesn't exist, nothing will happen and the execution will continue.

-It is still invalid
-to access a field of an optional composite type that is not declared.
+It is still invalid to access an undeclared field of an optional composite type.

 ```cadence,file=optional-chaining.cdc
 // Declare a struct with a field and method.